Dr-Groot/CreateML_CoreML-Swift/README.md

 After completion we have our evaluations which shows we have successfully trained the data and test it with 100% precision in each cases.
 ![Screenshot 2023-01-28 at 4 11 48 PM](https://user-images.githubusercontent.com/63160825/215263042-ee23c8d2-35ee-4741-b039-57e4b0ba1c82.png)

-Now you model is ready to download.
+Now your model is ready to download.
 ![Screenshot 2023-01-28 at 4 12 08 PM](https://user-images.githubusercontent.com/63160825/215263054-7b910cc4-75c2-4c29-8395-803692108ecc.png)

+## Project